yisraelx/promises/README.md

 [![MIT License](https://img.shields.io/npm/l/@promises/core.svg)](https://github.com/yisraelx/promises/blob/master/LICENSE)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-## Compatibility
-These modules are written in typescript and available in ES5 and ES6 standard, the requirements are a global __Promise__ (native or polyfill).
-- main - umd format and es5 standard (umd.js, umd.min.js)
-- module - commonjs module and es5 standard (es5.js)
-- es2015 - commonjs module and es6 standard (index.js)
-- browser - umd format and es5 standard (umd.js, umd.min.js)
-- bundle - bundle in umd format includes all scope dependencies in es5 standard (bundle.js, bundle.min.js)
-- typings - typescript declaration file (index.d.ts)

 ## Packages structure
 ##### The code is divided into many small modules and each module is a package in itself ([Packages List](https://github.com/yisraelx/promises/blob/master/PACKAGES.md)).
 ##### Each package in the scoop has only one function or class and it in the default export of the package.